-The outlook for opticians in Colorado is great, with a growth of nearly 16 percent.
+The outlook for opticians in Colorado is great, with a growth of nearly 17 percent.
 This is as compared to the 4 percent overall growth in the field nationwide.
 There are and will continue to be a lot of positions that need to be filled by qualified professionals.
-There were 1,710 opticians employed in the state in 2018, and there should be 1,980 by 2028.
+According to the Bureau of labor statistics, there were 1,570 opticians employed in the state in 2020, and there should be 1,840 by 2030.
 Growth in jobs for ophthalmic medical technicians is also strong, at 29 percent, while careers in the state for optometrists are growing at a rate of 19 percent.

 Salaries in Colorado by Occupation